 January/February: winter high season

 These are real winter months.
-It's cold and days are short (day light from about 8 AM to 5:30 PM).
-Snow is practically guaranteed from elevations of 1500 m.
-There can also be snow in the valleys and larger cities.
+It's cold and days are short.
+There are good chances of snow from elevations of 1500 m.
+There can also be snow in the lower valleys and larger cities, but huge amounts are unlikely there.

 This is a good time for winter sports and cosy city trips.
 Hiking is only possible in lower elevations or on prepared winter trails.